HealthIT-Kabarak/NACSCOP-data-collection-tools-classification/README.md

+Link to the working web app - https://healthit.streamlit.app/

 # NACSCOP-data-collection-tools-classification
 A model that advices on the indicator based on historical data values, facility characteristics, changes in the indicator, etc in making a choice on the indicator to use